-While the early literature mostly used measures of women's status, like education and employment, as indicators of women's empowerment (for e.g., Bhattacharya 2006), more recent literature has focused on the agency of women in the form of intrahousehold decision making (Ahmed et al 2010, Becker et al 2006) and mobility (Al Riyami et al 2004).
+While the early literature mostly used measures of women's status, like education and employment, as indicators of women's empowerment (for example, Bhattacharya 2006), more recent literature has focused on the agency of women in the form of intrahousehold decision making (Ahmed et al. 2010, Becker et al. 2006) and mobility (Al Riyami et al. 2004).
 Demographic and Health Surveys are arguably the most important sources of data for research on intra-household decision-making and mobility.
-These surveys ask women, and in some countries, men, about who in their respective households make decisions related to contraception, health care, visiting family, and household purchases.
-DHS surveys differ on the wording, topics, and questions by and within regions (for more on variation by region and how they have been used, see measurement brief by Chhabra & Hurtado 2020).
-However, the household decisionmaking questions on one's own healthcare, major household purchases, and visits to family and relatives are more or less consistent across regions, and are therefore used extensively for comparative research.
-These questions have mostly been combined in the form of an index, rather than as separate predictors.
+These surveys ask women, and in some countries, men as well, about who in their respective households make decisions related to contraception, health care, visiting family, and household purchases.
+DHS surveys differ on the wording, topics, and questions by and within regions (for more on variation by region and how they have been used, see the measurement brief by Chhabra and Hurtado 2020).
+However, the questions on household decision-making pertaining to one's own healthcare, major household purchases, and visits to family and relatives, are more or less consistent across regions, and are therefore, used extensively for comparative research.
+These questions have mostly been combined in the form of an index rather than as separate predictors.
 The mobility variable is used largely for research on South Asia where freedom of movement is a key indicator of women's empowerment.

 Overall, stronger relationships have been observed between women's empowerment and health outcomes than with fertility and family planning.
-Empirical studies generally support the hypothesis that women's empowerment is significantly and positively associated with maternal and child health outcomes especially antenatal care, skilled attendance at birth, child mortality, full vaccination, nutritional status, and exposure to violence (see review by Pratley 2016).
-The majority of studies that have examined the relationship between women's empowerment and fertility have found positive associations with lower fertility, longer birth intervals, and lower rates of unintended pregnancy.
-However, the strength of the relationship between women's status and fertility outcomes varies, depending upon the empowerment measure used and the level of analysis (see review by Upadhyay et al 2014).
+Empirical studies generally support the hypothesis that women's empowerment is significantly and positively associated with maternal and child health outcomes, especially antenatal care, access to skilled attendance at birth, child mortality, full vaccination, nutritional status, and exposure to violence (see review by Pratley 2016).
+A majority of the studies that have examined the relationship between women's empowerment and fertility have found positive associations with lower fertility, longer birth intervals, and lower rates of unintended pregnancy.
+However, the strength of the relationship between women's status and fertility outcomes varies, depending upon the empowerment measure used and the level of analysis (see review by Upadhyay et al. 2014).

-The relationship between women's empowerment and family planning measures is a little more complex and depends heavily on the empowerment domain and family planning outcomes investigated, the study population and its context.
+The relationship between women's empowerment and family planning measures is a little more complex and depends heavily on the empowerment domain and family planning outcomes investigated, the study population, and its context.
 Associations between empowerment and current contraceptive use, the most widely studied family planning outcome, are inconsistent.
-However, women's empowerment has been found to be consistently and positively associated with other family planning outcomes including past use of contraception, intention to use contraception in the future and spousal communication regarding family planning (Prata et al 2017).
-For example, the measures consistently positively associated with past use of contraception were education (Gage 1995, Hindin 2000, Kabir et al 2005), employment (Hindin 2000, Kabir et al 2005), household decision making (Woldemicael 2009), reproductive decision-making (Saleem & Pasha 2008), financial autonomy (Gage 1995, Sathar & Kazi 1997), marital characteristics (Gage 1995, Hindin 2000), spousal communication (Kabir et al 2005, Woldemicael 2009) and empowerment composite scores (Ahmed et al 2010).
-However, reliance on retrospective data in measuring past use of contraception reduces our confidence in generalizing from these studies since empowerment may be both a cause and a consequence of contraceptive use.
+However, women's empowerment has been found to be consistently and positively associated with other family planning outcomes, including the past use of contraception, intention to use contraception in the future, and spousal communication regarding family planning (Prata et al. 2017).
+For example, the measures that have consistently been positively associated with past use of contraception include education (Gage 1995, Hindin 2000, Kabir et al. 2005), employment (Hindin 2000, Kabir et al. 2005), household decision-making (Woldemicael 2009), reproductive decision-making (Saleem and Pasha 2008), financial autonomy (Gage 1995, Sathar and Kazi 1997), marital characteristics (Gage 1995,

+Hindin 2000), spousal communication (Kabir et al. 2005, Woldemicael 2009), and empowerment composite scores (Ahmed et al. 2010).
+However, reliance on retrospective data in measuring the past use of contraception reduces our confidence in making generalizations based on these studies since empowerment may be both a cause and a consequence of contraceptive use.